Estevenson1994/CV/README.md

 I am relishing the opportunity to grow and learn as I embark upon this journey.
 I am looking for a career where I can further develop my coding skills in a fast paced and challenging environment.

-## Skills

-- Fast learner:
-- Excellent Communicator: My role at as a data analyst included conversing and training clients on a daily basis.
-- Thrives under pressure: Be it working to a tight deadline, travelling abroad to visit clients solo, working long busy shifts at a restaurant , or competing at national dance competitions, I have ample experience in dealing with high pressure situations calmly and professionally.

 ## Education

 #### Makers Academy (December 2018 - March 2019)